dawidwozny/dawidwozny.github.io/_posts/2025-03-03-nipkg-github-releases.md

   --use-absolute-path `
 ```

-If you want to try you can add feed `https://raw.githubusercontent.com/zoryatec/gcd/refs/heads/main/feed` to your NIPKG either through GUI or command line.
-Provided that your NIPKG version is >= 23.5.0.49296-0+f144 then you should be able to just download a tool which is hosted on GitHub Releases.
+Want to try it out?
+Just add the feed `https://raw.githubusercontent.com/zoryatec/gcd/refs/heads/main/feed` to your NIPKG — either through the GUI or via the command line.

+If your NIPKG version is >= 23.5.0.49296-0+f144, you should be able to download the tool straight from GitHub Releases.

 ## Disclaimer
-* ⚠ The tool is not production ready yet.
+- ⚠️ The tool itself is not production ready yet.
-* ⚠ Don't know if it will always work but it works for my use cases.
-* ⚠ I hope NI will finally develop similar command.
+- ⚠️ Unsure why NI does not give the ability to add absolute package in their command line and if there is a reason I don't know yet.
-* ⚠ The feed (not packages) is hosted in source code repo.
+- ⚠️ The feed (not packages) is hosted in source code repo.
 I had serious dilema here about braking separations of concerns principle but wanted that to be self-contained.

-## Limitations
+## Further limitations
 This process currently works only for publicly availible feeds.
 The big part of what I am currently working on with [GCD](https://github.com/zoryatec/gcd) is making sharing NIPKG feeds privately through internet (not only localy).